MJMcGuffin/MuqcsCraft/README.md

 Each gate can have an arbitrary number of control and anticontrol qubits.
 MuqcsCraft computes and can display the phase, probability, purity, linear entropy, and von Neumann entropy (to quantify mixedness) of individual qubits;
-and the concurrence (to quantify entanglement), correlation, purity, linear entropy, and von Neumann entropy of each pair of qubits.
+and the concurrence (to quantify entanglement), correlation, purity, linear entropy, and von Neumann entropy of each <em>pair</em> of qubits.
 MuqcsCraft runs inside a web browser, and like <a href="https://algassert.com/quirk">Quirk</a>, the structure of the circuit is encoded in the URL query string, making it easy to bookmark or share circuits just by copying the URL.